-The internet of 2020 is an unforgiving place.
-People now spend most of their time online browsing social media feeds and managing email inboxes, and they only click through to websites when they’re looking for items of specific interest.
+The modern internet is an unforgiving place.
+People now spend most of their time online browsing social media feeds and managing email inboxes, and they only click through to websites when they’re looking for items or information of specific interest.

 If you fail to deliver—if your site is too slow or loads clunkily, if the “meat” of your pages is unclear, if you badger people with unwanted offers—your visitors are going to leave.

 After all, why stick around and wade through any crap when you can head right back to a dopamine-rich social media environment?